jonseale44/Clarafi/replit.md

 ## Recent Changes

 ### Login Page Marketing Redesign - AI Ambient Scribe Focus COMPLETED (January 16, 2025)
-- **HEADLINE CHANGE**: Changed from "The EMR That Actually Thinks" to "Transform Your Practice Today" to emphasize positive transformation
+- **HEADLINE CHANGE**: Changed from "The EMR That Actually Thinks" to "Built by Doctors, for Doctors" to emphasize physician-created origin and avoid patronizing tone
-- **SUBTITLE UPDATE**: Now reads "The revolutionary AI ambient scribe + EMR that lets you focus on patients, not paperwork.
-Experience healthcare as it should be"
+- **SUBTITLE UPDATE**: Now reads "The AI ambient scribe + EMR designed to eliminate documentation burden completely.
+Let the EMR do the heavy lifting while you practice medicine"
 - **LIVE AI DURING ENCOUNTER BOX**: Emphasizes real-time AI capabilities during the visit:
   - AI suggestions as you talk
   - Real-time SOAP notes